mrchainman/CLI-Pass/README.md

-# CLI-PAss
+# CLI-Pass
-This is a DMenu interface for the Nextcloud app Passwords written in python.
+This is a Dmenu interface for the Nextcloud app Passwords written in python.
+At the moment it only contains pseudo code.